 At the end of each week, you will upload your completed Workbook/Study Guide on Canvas.
 An overall grade will be assigned to your Workbook/Study Guide based on the percentage of the number of your correct answers (see rubric below).
 Please note that every incorrect answer will not necessarily be marked.
-It is your responsibility to ask for help if you cannot answer a specific question.
 Workbook/Study Guide answers that do not follow the format described on the first Workbook/Study Guide will receive a one-point deduction.

 Workbooks/Study Guides uploaded after a due date will be accepted for reduced credit (two-point deduction), up to one week late; not accepted after one week except for certain circumstances).
 The Workbooks/Study Guides for weeks 1, 9, and 15 will not be accepted late.